16 November 2012

-Each year M and M Peer Mentoring selects three mentors that have gone above and beyond their duties as a mentor.
+Each year M and M Peer Mentoring (now known as Student Mentoring) selects three mentors that have gone above and beyond their duties as a mentor.
 This year they chose Philip Dwerryhouse, Chloe Fisher and Christopher Cullen.
 The mentors that were selected are with the three core programmes within M and M. Those programmes are Peer Mentoring, Wellbeing Buddy and Sports Mentoring and Befriending.

 M and M Peer Mentoring is UCLan’s Centralised Mentoring programme offering fantastic independent peer support to students for academic issues, homesickness, making friends, organisation, wellbeing issues and sports.

 Trained mentors assist students that may be struggling to adjust to university life, increase confidence and friendship networks through participation in one-to-one and e-mentoring sessions, along with free befriending activities such as monthly socials events to and the weekly M and M computer club.

 "M and M has helped develop my own confidence and I find it very fulfilling”